Azure/ResourceModules/docs/wiki/The library - Module design.md

 ### **Child resources**

 Resources like `Microsoft.Sql/servers` may have dedicated templates for child resources such as `Microsoft.Sql/servers/databases`.
 In these cases, we recommend to create a subfolder named after the child resource, so that the path to the child resource folder is consistent with its resource type.
-In the given example, we would have a subfolder `databases` in the parent folder `servers`.
+In the given example, we would have a `databases` subfolder in the `servers` parent folder.

 ```
 Microsoft.Sql